Contents

 Tropical and Humid Climates

-In areas with high humidity or consistent rainfall, such as tropical regions, marine plywood or pressure-treated plywood is the best option.
-These types of plywood are specifically designed to resist moisture and can withstand the elements for extended periods without degrading.
+In areas with high humidity or consistent rainfall, such as tropical regions, marine multilayered wood board or pressure-treated plywood is the best option.
+These types of ply are specifically designed to resist moisture and can withstand the elements for extended periods without degrading.

 Dry or Moderate Climates

 For climates with less rainfall and lower humidity, such as in temperate or dry regions, CDX plywood or exterior veneer plywood may be sufficient.
-These types of plywood are more affordable and can perform well in areas where moisture is less of a concern, but they still need some level of protection from the elements.
+These types of pressed wood board are more affordable and can perform well in areas where moisture is less of a concern, but they still need some level of protection from the elements.

-Tip: In all climates, ensure plywood is adequately sealed and protected from direct exposure to rain and sun.
+Tip: In all climates, ensure ply is adequately sealed and protected from direct exposure to rain and sun.

 Installation and Maintenance of Exterior Plywood